 At Wasabi, you can get a few select grab-and-go sushi platters but no gluten-free soy sauce, and I did not see any hot meals there that were gluten-free either.
 At Wasabi, however, you can get a mochi dessert (sweet rice surrounding sweet red bean paste – a Japanese dessert), and it’s gluten-free.

 Rosa’s Thai Cafe

 We enjoyed a satisfying meal at Rosa’s Thai Cafe near Leicester Square.
 Leicester Square is a happening place to be – and fun for the kids too.
-You are steps from a massive Lego store (must-see, you can see Big Ben, a London phone booth, and the Tube Map, among other things, all made completely from Legos).
-You are also steps from a huge M&M store, one of only four M&M stores in the world!
+You are steps from a massive Lego store (a must-see, you can see Big Ben, a London phone booth, and the Tube Map, among other things, all made completely from Legos).
+You are also steps from a huge M&M store, one of only four M&M stores worldwide!
 Be prepared to spend a fortune buying M&Ms for your kids if you go there!

 Rosa’s had plenty of gluten-free options – a generous gluten-free menu indeed!

 My family shared a few dishes – but the only two we really liked were the Chicken Pad Thai and the Drunkin’ Noodles (both tested gluten-free according to my Nima Sensor).
 The other dishes were fair.
 I also thought the portions were small – so if you’re hungry, order accordingly!